-Future Energy Source Company Limited is incorporated and domiciled in Jamaica under the provisions of the Companies Act on February 4, 2013.
-The registered place of business is located at 7-9 Beechwood Avenue, Kingston 5.
+Future Energy Source Company Limited was incorporated under the provisions of the Companies Act on February 4, 2013, and is domiciled in Jamaica.
+The company's registered office and place of business is located at 7-9 Beechwood Avenue, Kingston 5.